dgabbe/rprofile.site/README.md

 Run `.libPaths()` to verify your library path is as intended.
 If R created `~/Library/R/3.4/library`, delete it now.
 Now copy the package folder back.
 Run `update.packages(ask = FALSE, checkBuilt = TRUE)`.
-Quit RStudio, then restart it to confirm the error is fixed.
+Quit RStudio, and then restart it to confirm the error is fixed.
 More details can be found in this excellent post, https://shiny.rstudio.com/articles/upgrade-R.html.

 Other commands that are helpful: